-EDUC-P 680 Ethical, Legal, & Professional Issues in School Psychology (3 cr.)
+EDUC-P 680 Ethics And Law in School Psychology (1-3 cr.)

 Ethical and legal issues in the provision of comprehensive school-based psychological services.
-Organization, administration, and evaluation of service delivery in the context of diverse children, schools, and communities.

-EDUC-P 690 Independent Study in Educational Psychology (1-3 cr.)
+EDUC-P 690 Independent Study in Educational

+Psychology (1-3 cr.)
 P: 36 credit hours of graduate credit.
 Reading and/or research directed by an educational psychology faculty member.

-EDUC-P 691 Personality Assessment and Intervention (3 cr.)
-P: Y527 or equivalent, P682 or equivalent, consent of instructor, and graduate standing in school psychology of instructor, and graduate standing in school psychology or counseling psychology.
+EDUC-P 691 Personality Assessment and Intervention

+(3 cr.)
+P: Y527 or equivalent, P682 or equivalent, consent of instructor, and graduate standing in school psychology or counseling psychology.

 Administration scoring, interpretation, and reporting of selected personality and behavior assessment instruments and procedures, and linking assessment results to educational and therapeutic interventions.
 Emphasis on practical applications.

 EDUC-P 692 Seminar in Therapeutic Interventions with Children (3 cr.)
-P: P540 or equivalent, and Consent of Instructor.
+P: P540 or equivalent, and Consent of techniques.

+Instructor.
 Course work in counseling and personality theory recommended.
-Emphasis on behavioral intervention techniques with children having behavioral/emotional problems, school consultation, play therapy, and related techniques.
+Emphasis on behavioral intervention techniques with children having behavioral/emotional problems, school consultation, play therapy, and related various settings, such as schools, mental health settings, and hospitals.

-EDUC-P 695 Practicum in Personality and Behavioral Assessment (1-2 cr.)
+EDUC-P 695 Practicum in Personality and Behavioral Assessment (1-3 cr.)
 P: P691 or Consent of Instructor.

-Supervised experience in conducting personality and behavioral assessments of children and/or adults in various settings, such as schools, mental health settings, and hospitals.
+Supervised experience in conducting personality and behavioral assessments of children and/or adults in